wp-plugins/wordpress-tooltips/readme.txt

 5. Tooltips Edit/Delete/Update Panel In Back End

 == Changelog ==
+= Version 3.3.5 =
+Expand our plugin for have ability to integrate other amazing themes/plugins/platforms for example wiki

 = Version 3.3.3 =
 Clean javascript codes and unnecessary codes in previous version